Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Impacts of the Energy Transition on Load Limits in Low-Voltage Grids

 \subsubsection{Structural Synthesis}

-The analysis shows that, under the assumption of passive network operation, the grid equipment level is the primary determinant of whether, when, and how severely congestion occurs, with larger effect than the choice of energy transition pathway.
-While well-equipped grids remain largely congestion-free until 2045, the structural tipping point is delayed under medium equipment and occurs already in the baseline under poor equipment, where congestion reaches high levels throughout the simulation horizon.
+The analysis shows that, under the assumption of passive network operation, the grid equipment level is the primary determinant of whether and when congestion occurs, while the stage of DER deployment, together with the settlement type, raises its severity.
+While well-equipped grids remain congestion-free throughout the horizon, the onset of load-driven congestion is delayed under medium equipment, whereas under poor equipment congestion is present already in the 2025 baseline and reaches high levels by 2045.
+In 2025 the urban network already shows load-side transformer overload, while the rural baseline is only mild PV-driven overvoltage at low transformer loading.

-Energy transition pathways primarily modulate congestion severity within a given equipment class but do not alter the underlying congestion regime.
-The results further demonstrate that congestion is driven by both load and feed-in effects: winter evening peaks are dominated by demand from EVs and heat pumps, while in later years additional feed-in-driven stress emerges due to high PV penetration, particularly in capacity-constrained grids.
-At the same time, PV generation can significantly reduce congestion during midday hours in high-demand scenarios by lowering net load, although this mitigating effect does not offset simultaneity-driven evening peaks.

-Structurally, both urban and rural grids are primarily transformer-limited, with congestion increasingly extending into downstream feeder sections under poor equipment.
-This results in a transition from a predominantly vertical (transformer-based) bottleneck to a combined vertical–horizontal congestion regime.
-The pronounced spatial and temporal concentration of congestion has direct implications for measurement concepts and \ac{SE} design.

-In particular, reliable grid operation requires a congestion-oriented SE approach that prioritizes the transformer, critical feeder sections, and relevant time windows, while explicitly accounting for both load- and feed-in-driven effects.
-While grids with good equipment can be monitored with reduced intensity, poorly equipped grids require high-resolution and adaptive monitoring from the present, in order to reliably capture both frequent overloads and bidirectional power flows.
+Increasing \ac{DER} penetration modulates the severity and the seasonal and intraday character of congestion within a given equipment class and can switch congestion on or off over time, as in the poor rural network (congested in 2025, congestion-free in 2030, congested again from 2035).
+In that case the early generation-side overvoltage is a marginal grey-zone signal that recedes just below its threshold in 2030, before load-driven congestion takes over as deployment continues.
+The equipment level sets the overall susceptibility to congestion.
+The following section investigates whether the available measurement infrastructure is sufficient to detect these congestion events via \ac{SE}.